NavIshanOp/S-CAM/README.md

     ```

 **Whenever motion is detected by the PIR sensor, the camera starts recording and saves the video in a user-created recording folder..**
+*Make sure to create a folder called as recordings in the same place where your python file is located*